Simple Parallelism Without Data Races

 down is a bit subtle.
 It is instructive, though, so the interested reader is

-encouraged to try it as an exercise: if loop'
+encouraged to try it as an exercise: if loop' tries to call itself via

-Just as it’s safe to forget a value’s privileged uncontended
+Just as it’s safe to forget a value’s privileged uncontended status and

-, there’s no danger in treating something portable
+downgrade it to contended, there’s no danger in treating something portable

-as if it’s nonportable
+as if it’s nonportable:

 Rule 3.
 A

-value may be treated asnonportable
+portablevalue may be treated asnonportable.

-And also for similar reasons as before, we need portable
+And also for similar reasons as before, we need portable to be deep the way

-contended
+contended is:

 Rule 4.
 Every component of a